 Without appropriate rules and standards, productivity planning cannot be effective.
 At the policy level, however, differences need to be made with respect to rule formulation based on the nature of the industry.
-The workers should be identified as vital among the resources for the improvement of labour productivity.
+The workers are to be identified as vital among the resources for the improvement of labour productivity.
 However, the employee-related priorities were different and mixed in the enterprises under study.
-The top-level executives had paid only moderate attention to labour productivity planning.
+It was found that the top-level executives had paid only moderate attention to labour productivity planning.
 Their focus was just to minimize the impact arising due to excessive political interferences.
 Hence, less attention was paid to the introduction of new technology, as it demanded higher investment and additional workforce.
 Further, the managers were also doubtful about the effectiveness of the existing personnel policies to enhance labour productivity.